 |RTC Bugtracker||Bugtracking||rtc||Rational Team Concert|

-Apart from Mantis which is natively integrated in the core of Squash TM, you have to install the plugin(s) corresponding to the tool you want to use to access these bugtracking and/or synchronization features.
+You have to install the plugin(s) corresponding to the tool you want to use to access these bugtracking and/or synchronization features.

 To learn more about these plugins, please visit these pages: Squash TM Plugins, Install Squash TM Plugins.